Mechanical Adjustable Speed Drives

 Another configuration includes a fixed-motor with an adjustable pulley mounted on it.
 The diameter of the pulley is adjusted by turning a control knob on the pulley, which changes the ratio.
 The driven pulley is spring loaded to uphold the slack caused by adjusting the driven pulley.

-Includes three basic elements: the motor, a variable speed transmission, and an output section.
+Enclosed-Belted Mechanical Drives: Includes three elements: the motor, a variable speed transmission, and an output section.
 The motor is a single- or three-phase squirrel cage, typically with a C-face mount.
 The transmission has a controllable top pulley.
 Rotating the leadscrew in the speed control mechanism moves the faces together or apart, increasing or decreasing the speed.

 Two types of traction drives are flat-disk and ball-and-cone.
 Both are driven by a standard AC induction motor and rely on friction between a speed adjusting mechanism and specially-shaped input and output plates to adjust speed.
 They are best suited for applications with steady loading.

 Both AC and DC drives use power semiconductors that fall into two families: the thyristor and transistor family.